The Irish Bomfords 1617 to the Present

 1. The Registry of Deeds also records this in Book 117, Page 375, No 81163 and the settlement is repeated in 1808 (18.8.3), particularly concerning the entail of Rahinstown, Baconstown and Arrodstown.

-2. It is interesting that Stephen had to be confirmed in the lands.
-His father, Stephen the elder of Gallow, does not die for another 14 years, but he has given up farming and has handed over to his son.
-According to my estimate Stephen is now about 82 and is also blind, but he is by no means an invalid as below we have a record of him attending a party at Agher in 1746.
+2. It is interesting that Stephen had to be confirmed in the lands (probably the confirmation was that he, and not the trustees, had day to day use of the land and retained the profits).
+His father, Stephen the elder of Gallow, did not die for another 14 years, but he had given up farming and handed over to his son.
+Stephen (senior) was about 60 (1.6.1) and was blind, but by no means an invalid as below we have a record of him attending a party at Agher in 1746.

 3. Many of those taking part were also mentioned in the marriage settlement (6.3) of Mary Foster and Thomas Bomford the younger, Stephen’s older brother.
 From these deeds and other documents a rough tree can be drawn showing the Foster - Sibthorpe - Bomford connections; much of the Foster information comes from an old Burke but it does not seem to be complete.